halfhelix/generator-jekyll-helix/README.md

 from having everything optimized and published.

 ## Features
+> Yeoman

+Ditch your startket stored in hithub and repedative setup tasks you do at the start of each project.
+Yeoman asks you a few simple questions and scaffolds out a project ready to go, with just what you need.

+> Jekyll

+Built on top of Jekyll 3, you get a mature and stable base with the full power that Jekyll brings you.
+You should be using a static site generator or templating system if you're making more then a single page.
+Its 2016, get with it.

-> Rapidly prototype
+> Browser Sync

 While developing locally everything you change will automatically be updated and injected into your browser.
 Changing your SCSS or JavaScript files will automatically updated them, create sourcemaps and inject them.
 Writing or editing posts and pages for your website will do the same.
-Simple and effective.

-> Jekyll
+> Gulp Asset Pipeline

-Built on top of Jekyll 3, you get a mature and stable base with the full power that Jekyll brings you.
-You'll have sitemaps, Atom feeds generated and SEO meta data tags added to your posts and pages.

-> Optimize your assets
+This is a big improvement over teh standard Jekyll pipeline.
 When you are done developing you can have your assets optimized and injected correctly into your HTML.
-Your assets will be minified, compressed with gzip, cache busted and otherwise optimized.
+Your assets will be minified, compressed with gzip, and cached.
 Your images will be run through compressors to save space and even your HTML will be minified.

+> Bower

+> Bourbon + Neat

 > Deploying